How to Choose the Right Rehab or Detox Center for Addiction

 When choosing a treatment center, it is important to consider how you plan to pay for treatment.
 Some health insurance plans may cover some facilities and not others or need you to get a referral or special approval.6 If you don’t have health insurance, some facilities may create a payment plan or adjust payments on a sliding scale according to how much you make.
 Other facilities offer treatment at reduced or no cost.6,8

-Find and Compare Treatment Centers
+Find and Compare Detox or Rehab Centers

 When you know what your needs are, how you’ll pay, and your ideal treatment location, you can use a number of online tools to help you narrow down your options.
-Some companies, such as American Addiction Centers, have local directories to help you find the right treatment to meet your needs.
+Some companies, such as American Addiction Centers (AAC), have local directories to help you find the right treatment to meet your needs.
 You can also use the Substance Abuse and Mental Health Services Administration (SAMHSA) treatment services locator to find treatment centers based on specific criteria such as location, payment options, and services that meet your needs.
 You may also want to consider credentials and reviews.

 Treatment Center Credentials and Licenses